WilliamNT/tunesynctool/README.md

 ## Usage

-Install the latest release vie PyPI (`pip install navify`).
+Install the latest release vie PyPI (`pip install tunesynctool`).

 ## Configuration

 Configuration options can be loaded from the environment or be manually specified in code.
-[Check here](https://github.com/WilliamNT/navify/wiki/Configuration) for more information.
+[Check here](https://github.com/WilliamNT/tunesynctool/wiki/Configuration) for more information.

 # FAQ

-## Is there a way to use Navify from the CLI?
+## Is there a way to use tunesynctool from the CLI?
 It is currently under development but there is a CLI on the way.

 ## Does this package offer functionality to download or stream music?